Release of convicts has shaken my faith in justice: Bilkis Bano | Law-Order

 - India

-Bilkis Bano, a survivor of the 2002 post-Godhra riots in Gujarat, on Wednesday said the premature release of all the 11 convicts serving a life sentence in a case related to her and seven family members, has shaken faith in justice and left her numb.
+Bilkis Bano, a survivor of the 2002 post-Godhra riots in Gujarat, has said the premature release of all the 11 convicts serving life sentence in a case related to her and seven family members, has shaken her faith in justice and left her numb.

-Criticizing the move, she said nobody enquired about her safety and well-being before taking ''such a big and unjust decision,'' and appealed to the Gujarat government to ''undo this harm'' and give back her right to ''live without fear and in peace.'' ''Two days ago, on August 15, 2022, the trauma of the past 20 years washed over me again when I heard that the 11 convicted men who devastated my family and my life, and took from me my three-year-old daughter, had walked free,'' Bilkis Bano said in a statement released by her lawyer Sobha on her behalf.
+Criticising the move, Bilkis Bano on Wednesday said nobody enquired about her safety and well-being before taking ''such a big and unjust decision.'' ''On August 15, 2022, the trauma of the past 20 years washed over me again when I heard that the 11 convicted men who devastated my family and my life and took from me my three-year-old daughter had walked free,'' she said in a statement released by her lawyer Sobha.

 ''I was bereft of words.
 I am still numb,'' said the survivor of the gang rape and murder of her family members in one of the worst riots triggered by the Godhra train burning incident.

-She said all she can say today is ''how can justice for any woman end like this?'' ''I trusted the highest courts in our land.
+Bilkis Bano said all she can say is ''how can justice for any woman end like this?'' ''I trusted the highest courts in our land.
 I trusted the system, and I was learning slowly to live with my trauma.
-The release of these convicts has taken from me my peace and shaken my faith in justice,'' Bilkis Bano said.
+The release of these convicts has taken from me my peace and shaken my faith in justice,'' she said.

 ''My sorrow and my wavering faith is not for myself alone but for every woman who is struggling for justice in courts,'' she said.